-As anyone who’s gone through a divorce can share, the process is complex and confusing.
-Tensions run high, and couples often make poor decisions in the heat of the moment.
+As anyone who’s gone through a divorce can share, the process is complex, confusing and scary.
+Tensions run high and couples often make poor decisions in the heat of the moment.
 Most people have never been through the process, causing them to make choices that negatively impact their case, cost time and money, damage relationships, and impact their future.

 A few of the most common divorce mistakes our team has repeatedly seen clients make include:

 • Refusing to face, or prepare for divorce.
 If divorce has come as a surprise to you, you may be tempted to stick your head in the sand and wait for things to blow over.
 Divorce isn’t an issue that will go away by ignoring it.
 While you’re refusing to face facts, your spouse is likely preparing for a life of their own.
-If you don’t take action to protect your own interests, the final agreement could have tax consequences or could impact your financial future.
+If you are not proactive to empower yourself with information, the final agreement could have tax consequences or could impact your financial future.

 • Losing your cool.
 Anger, resentment and hurt feelings are common when relationships are changing and a marriage comes to an end.
 It’s in your best interest to keep the divorce process as amicable as possible.
 A high-conflict dissolution can be lengthy and expensive and can alienate your children, extended family members, and friends.

 • Starting a new relationship too soon.
 Whether you don’t like the idea of being alone or are eager to start your new life, beginning a relationship while in the process of divorce may feel like a good idea…. it isn’t.
 Even if your marriage was “over” long ago, bringing another person into your life during the divorce process can make things needlessly contentious for everyone involved.

 • Going through your divorce without a therapist.
-Divorce is 80% emotional.
-While you might think you are capable of handling your emotions yourself, staying calm and thinking rationally is a challenge.
+Divorce is emotionally overwhelming.
+While you might feel you are capable of handling your emotions yourself, staying calm and thinking rationally is a challenge.
 Having the right therapist on your team can help your divorce go more smoothly than you may imagine.